mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Incidental cargos are composed of 1d6 tons of freight.

-To d e t e r m i n e t h e n u m b e r o f c a r g o s a v a i l a b l e , a d d t h e d e s t i n a t i o n planet’s Population value to the modifiers from the Freight Traffi c table, then consult the Freight Lots Available table.
+To d e t e r m i n e t h e n u m b e r o f c a r g o s a v a i l a b l e , a d d t h e d e s t i n a t i o n planet's Population value to the modifiers from the Freight Traffi c table, then consult the Freight Lots Available table.

 A freight lot cannot be broken up.
 Cargo is paid for upon delivery,